Joan Shelley

-Joan Shelley (born in 1985) is an American indie folk musician from Louisville, Kentucky, United States.
+Joan Shelley (born 1985) is an American indie folk musician from Louisville, Kentucky, United States.

 Career

-Shelley has released a number of studio recordings.
+Shelley has released nine solo studio recordings.
 Her second album, Ginko, and third album, Farthest Field (with Daniel Martin Moore), were released in 2012 on Ol Kentuck.
 In 2014, Shelley released her fourth album, Electric Ursa, on No Quarter Records.
 In 2015 she released her fifth album, Over and Even, also on No Quarter.
 In 2017, Shelley released her eponymous sixth album.
 Her seventh album, Like the River Loves the Sea, was released in 2019.

 No Quarter released Shelley's eighth album, The Spur, on 24 June 2022.
 Upon its release, the album received critical acclaim.

 Personal life

 Shelley attended the University of Georgia.
 She decided to go to the university due to Athens's strong music culture.

 Shelley frequently works with her husband, guitarist and musicologist Nathan Salsburg.
 Shelley and Salsburg had a daughter in 2021.